dinde451/jarr.d1/Jarulfs_Guide.md

     different base items with different qlvl.
 You will never notice any difference when playing other than them being more common as the ilvl and mlvl go up (as more of each type is possible at higher ilvl and mlvl).
-See chapter 3.13.1. for a list of base items in the order of their qlvl.
+See CHAPTER_LINK_levels-of-base-items. for a list of base items in the order of their qlvl.

     Is it magical?